What is MDMA?

 - MDMA is a mood elevator that produces a relaxed, euphoric state.
 It does not cause hallucinations.

-- MDMA is almost always swallowed as a tablet or capsule.
+- MDMA is almost always swallowed as a pill, tablet, or capsule.
 Effects are typically felt within 20 to 40 minutes, and peak effects within 60 to 90 minutes.

 - Sensations are enhanced and the user experiences heightened feelings of empathy, emotional warmth, and self-acceptance.